Feolius/telegram-bot-fsm/README.md

 }
 ```

-Here `State` is the name of the state (that string key in the config map) you want to transit to.
-Besides
+`State` is the name of the state (`string` key in the config map) you
-target state, you can also define the bot transition message as `MessageConfig`.
+want to transit to.
+Besides target state, you can also define the bot's
+transition message with `MessageConfig`.
 Both `State` and `MessageConfig`
 are optional.
-If `State` is empty, the bot stays in the current state.
-If `MessageConfig` is empty,
+If `State` is empty, the bot keeps the current state.
+If
-target `MessageFn` will be called to get message information.
-If `MessageConfig` is not empty, target `MessageFn`
+`MessageConfig` is empty, target `MessageFn` will be called to get message
+information.
+If `MessageConfig` is not empty, target `MessageFn` won't be
-won't be called.
-Thus, transition `MessageConfig` _overrides_ `MessageProvider` behaviour.
+called.
+Thus, transition `MessageConfig` _overrides_ `MessageProvider`
+behaviour.

-`fsm.StateTransition(state string)` and `fsm.TextTransition(text string)` are 2 helper factories that create
+`fsm.StateTransition(state string)` and `fsm.TextTransition(text string)`
+are 2 helper factories that create `Transition` with `State`
-`Transition` with `State` and `MessageConfig.Text` correspondingly.
+and `MessageConfig.Text` respectively.

-Thus, the simplified pipeline looks like this
+Here is the simplified pipeline.
 ![alt text](docs/pipeline.png "pipeline")

 ## External state switch

-Sometimes you need to change current user state and thus send a message by some external trigger.
+Sometimes you need to change current user's state and send a message
-The typical example is sending notifications.
-With FSM you can do it using `GoTo` method
+by some external trigger.
+A common example is sending notifications.
+With FSM you can achieve that using the `GoTo` method.

 ```go
 err := botFsm.GoTo(context, chatId, transition, data)